Malin Evita Ditlefsen

 Now nineteen, living with her partner in the rainy Glasgow, Scotland, Evita is a creative writing student, still getting lost within her stories.
 Her writing has branched out into different fields and is currently primarily focused on cultural and social issues essays.

 She is also the founder of Making It: Women in Film — a multimedia platform dedicated to amplifying women’s voices in the film and TV industry through introspective and thought-provoking conversations.
-She is the lead host, editor, writer, and curator on this project, which quickly went from being a pandemic distraction to a fiery passion of hers.
+She is the host and creative producer on this project, which quickly went from being a pandemic distraction to a fiery passion of hers, now partnered with the production company Redeeming Features.

 Whatever it is she does — writing, interviewing, translating — bringing people together is at the core of Evita’s work.